-The 2018 program and budget for the project is \$0.6 million and would consist a combined 41.30 km SQUID EM geophysical survey.
-Due to contractor unavailability and weather issues, this work has been deferred by Orano, the project operator, until the fall.
+The 2018 program and budget for the project was \$0.6 million and would have consisted of a combined 41.30 km SQUID EM geophysical survey.
+Due to contractor unavailability and weather issues, this work has been deferred by Orano, the project operator, until 2019.

-UEX elected not to participate in the 2018 program at Beatty River.
-As a result, should Orano complete the 2018 program and budget as proposed, UEX's ownership interest in the Beatty River Project is anticipated to drop to 22.49%.
+UEX elected not to participate in the 2019 program at Beatty River.
+As a result, should Orano complete the 2019 program and budget as proposed, UEX's ownership interest in the Beatty River Project is anticipated to drop to 22.49%.